OG-Hunter/seditiontracker.github.io-/docs/_suspects/justin-mcauliffe.md

 perpwalk:
 quote: "Yeah, I was in one of the offices"
 title: Justin Mcauliffe charged on January 28th, 2021
-description: Click for latest case details.
-Suspects innocent until proven guilty.
+description: Convicted on November 1, 2021.
+Click for latest case details.
 author: seditiontrack
 layout: suspect
 published: true